-Proper clothing and special equipment can serve to reduce fire hazards when working with oxygen, but prevention of the hazard should be the primary objective.
+Protective clothing and special equipment can serve to reduce fire hazards when working with oxygen, but prevention of the hazard should be the primary objective.

 Clothing should have minimum nap.
-A number of flame retardant materials are available such as NOMEX® for work clothing, but they can burn in high oxygen atmospheres.
+Nap is the raised surface on certain kinds of cloth including, but not limited to, velvet or felt.
+A number of flame retardant materials are available for work clothing such as NOMEX[®], but they can burn in high oxygen atmospheres.
 There is some advantage in these materials as most of them would be self extinguishing when removed to normal air atmospheres.
 All clothing should be clean and oil free.
 No means of ignition should be carried.
 Footwear should not have nails or exposed metallic protectors that could cause sparking.